njang/textTwist/README.md

 The game should be playable almost entirely by keyboard.
 Key press event of `Enter` should submit the string value, check against the list of permutated words and the entry box be cleared.

+### Case-sensitivity

+The words are stored in lowercase.
+Player's guess will be converted to lowercase for comparison.
+All displayed letters will be uppercase for aesthetic purpose.

 ### Initializing the game upon load

 ### Number of necessary buttons to play the game, how to arrange and place them

+## Bonus features

+* Every word that is revealed has a url tag to display the definition of that word.
+* Hint: show some letters in the correct position and highlighted?
+* Make the game playable on a touch screen interface without a physical keyboard.